20-foot Containers: How to Load, Dimensions, Measurements and Capacity

 Preparing for loading

-Here are some simple steps to getting your car ready for shipment:
+Here are some simple steps to get your car ready for shipment:

 - Clean it (inside and out).
-If your car’s clean, it’ll be easier for you to notice any dents or scratches that have taken place during the journey over.
+If your car’s clean, it’ll be easier for you to notice any dents or scratches that have taken place during the journey over (if there are scratches or dents that appear, you should consider claiming compensation).

 - Take off the radio antenna.
-These things really stick out, so it’s best to remove it before your container removes it for you.
+These things really stick out, so it’s best to remove it before your container contents remove it for you.

 - Fold the wing mirrors.
 Making the car as narrow as possible is a wise move.
 You don’t want to knock the wing mirrors off as you drive into the container.

 - Drain the fuel out.
-A vehicle that’s going onto a container ship must be “non-hazardous”, which means it can’t have petrol sloshing around inside of it.
+A vehicle that’s going on to a container ship must be ‘non-hazardous’, which means it can’t have petrol sloshing around inside it.
 Drain the fuel, disconnect the battery and switch off the alarm system.

 - Remove your vehicle documents.
 Like most people, you probably keep a lot of important vehicle documents in the glove box.
 Take them out before your car is taken away, as you might need them to prove you own the car.